CelineKaslin/Casi_testing_framework/README.md

 3. `it` : Allows the description of what the code tested should do.<br/>
 Inside its block will be written the test itself<br/>

-4. `expectEquality` : Allows to test an expected equality between a function called on an object and the output it should have.<br/>
+4. `expectEquality` : Allows to test equality between a function called on an object and the output it should have.<br/>

 5. `expectError` : Allows to test that the code throw error regarding some case.